 Available Funding Through Propel

 In August 2021, Tourism HR Canada launched Propel, a program funded by Employment and Social Development Canada through the Student Work Placement Program (SWPP).
-Propel offers employers a wage subsidy of up to 75% of a qualifying student’s wages, to a maximum of $7,500.
+Propel offers employers a wage subsidy for each qualifying student’s wages.
 Students enrolled at a recognized post-secondary institution can apply for a paid position to fulfil the work-integrated learning component of their program.

 Our Canadian tourism industry has been given a truly unique opportunity thanks to Tourism HR Canada.
 Some version of the federally funded SWPP has been around for as long as a decade, although it has taken on different names over the years.
 This is the first year the program was approved for the tourism industry at-large.
 We need employers, academic institutions, and students to come together to take advantage of this incredible and important opportunity.

 While it is quite a simple formula, the implications are profound.
 An embodiment of the aforementioned collaboration.
 Students gain paid hands-on learning and mentoring in their field of study.
-Employers acquire much-needed early talent to help with the recovery of the industry, as well as assistance with wages after an 18-month stretch of little or no income.
+Employers acquire much-needed early talent to help with the recovery of the industry, as well as assistance with wages.
 Higher education institutions complement their programming by connecting students and the workplace.

 So, if not now, when?
 And if you are still left asking “why?”, let me wrap up this piece where we started.
 The Canadian tourism industry has always relied on the higher education system for talent.
 Our industry employs students enrolled in a variety of programs as seasonal or part-time staff, and we hire students who have intentionally chosen tourism-related programs trying to build their careers in our sector.
 The Canadian higher education system is truly world-class and can be an ally in the ever-present struggle for talent.